Type site

-In archaeology, a type site is the site used to define a particular archaeological culture or other typological unit, which is often named after it.
+In archaeology, a type site (American English) or type-site (British English) is the site used to define a particular archaeological culture or other typological unit, which is often named after it.
 For example, discoveries at La Tène and Hallstatt led scholars to divide the European Iron Age into the La Tène culture and Hallstatt culture, named after their respective type sites.

 The concept is similar to type localities in geology and type specimens in biology.